Forget Boring Textbooks

 With textbooks and computer-based curricula, you're reading someone else's report about what happened.
 With literature — and, in particular, historical fiction — you're actually there to see, feel, and hear what's happening.
 You experience history rather than merely reading about it.

-But Can a Literature-Rich Program Work for Me?
+But Can a Literature-Based Program Work for Me?

-A literature-rich homeschool curriculum requires a significant time commitment on your part.
+A homeschool curriculum rich in literature requires a significant time commitment on your part.
 Why?
 Because:

 - If you don't read aloud to your kids, your kids won't get the maximum value out of the curriculum.